hwayne/learntla-v2/docs/beginner/pluscal.rst

 We're now significantly more likely to cover all interesting edge cases :ss:`duplicates_many_inputs`.
 This isn't *guaranteed*: maybe there's a bug that *only* triggers if we have ``-187`` in there somewhere.
 But {{ending}}

+.. todo:: ending

 .. note:: Okay, there's one big gap: while we're trying a lot of different elements, we're only looking at one fixed *length*.
 Maybe there's an issue with 1 or 0-length sequences.
-We'll be able to fix this once we learn about `function_set`.
+We'll be able to fix this once we learn about `function sets <function_set>`.

 Now that we have broad state-space coverage, it's time to write some properties.
-In `the next chapter <chapter_invariants>` we'll specify that our checker always gets the correct result.
+In :doc:`the next chapter <invariants>` we'll specify that our checker always gets the correct result.

-.. exercise:: todo

-  Something involving extracting parts into a macro

 Summary
 =========